There are many services and facilities at Sheffield Hallam University. Make sure you know who can help you and make use of the services available.

 - a nursery and childcare services

-- the advice and information service can help you find the right people to assist you
+- the student help team can help you find the right people to assist you

 Students with disabilities